 A. When God had created man, he entered into a covenant of life with him upon condition of perfect obedience: forbidding him to eat of the tree of the knowledge of good and evil, upon pain of death (Gal.
 3:12; Gen. 2:17).

-Q. Did our first parents continue in the state wherein they were created?
+Q. Did our first parents continue in the state that they were created?

 A. Our first parents being left to the freedom of their own will, fell from the estate wherein they were created, by sinning against God (Gen. 3:6, 7, 8, 13; Ecc.
 7:29).